OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/overview.md

 The AI transformation is underway, and OpenNebula provides the critical cloud solutions essential for successful large-scale deployment.
 Empower your enterprise AI Factory with a scalable, secure, and flexible private cloud solution, built on open-source technology for maximum customization and efficiency.

-Configure and validate a high-performance AI infrastructure using OpenNebula.
-Here you will find all the details from foundational hardware planning to automated deployment and final performance validation.
-Following this guide you can:
+Configure and validate a high-performance AI infrastructure using OpenNebula, relying on an infrastructure optimized for speed, efficiency, and scale necessary for demanding AI operations.
+In this guide you will learn about the details from foundational hardware planning to automated deployment, as well as final performance validation.
+More specifically, you will discover aspects such as:

-1. Find about the minimum hardware and network infrastructure necessary for your AI Factory.
-It also serves as a critical reference for advanced users, noting that while OpenNebula supports specialized high-performance architectures like Infiniband, SpectrumX, NVLink, and Scaleway, deployment for these environments is not automated and requires customized configuration.
+1. Identifying the minimum hardware and network infrastructure necessary for your AI Factory.
+These requirements  also serve as an essential reference for advanced users.
+While OpenNebula supports specialized high-performance architectures like Infiniband, SpectrumX, NVLink, and Scaleway, deployment for these environments is not automated and requires customized configuration.
-2. Follow comprehensive instructions for deploying your entire OpenNebula cloud using OneDeploy.
+2. Following comprehensive instructions for deploying your entire OpenNebula cloud using OneDeploy.
 This guide outlines the requirements and procedures for successful deployment across both local and general cloud environments.
-3. Optionally, validate your deployment by applying the methodology for the formal acceptance of your new infrastructure.
-This guide, which builds upon the successful completion of the previous steps, focuses on validating the platform's performance capabilities using Large Language Model (LLM) inferencing.
-Specifically, validation requires running benchmarks on two distinct models and two different model sizes across both H100 and L40S GPUs to demonstrate guaranteed performance and functionality.
+3. Optionally, validating your deployment by applying the methodology for the formal acceptance of your new infrastructure.
+These instructions, which build upon the successful completion of the previous steps, focuses on validating the platform's performance capabilities using Large Language Model (LLM) inferencing, as well as  AI-ready Kubernetes and NVIDIA&reg; Dynamo.

 ## Basic Outline